SEMI-SOLID DIE CASTING

 Semi-solid die casting commonly known as semi-solid metal (SSM) casting is a recent technique that combines solid metal forging and liquid casting.
-The process is known for creating metal products with brilliant mechanical properties and near net shapes.
+The process is known for creating metal products with brilliant mechanical properties and near-net shapes.
 Semi-solid casting is especially suitable for casting certain non-ferrous metals such as copper, magnesium, and aluminum.
-With its semi-solid behavior, this process lower porosity and formation of holes during shaping.
+With its semi-solid behavior, this process allows lower porosity and the formation of holes during shaping.

 Semi-Solid Die Casting Process

 In the semi-solid die casting process, instead of using completely molten metal, semi-solid casting material is used which is 50% solid and 50% liquid.
 The metal is melted at a temperature that keeps the slurry in its semi vicious state.
 The optimum temperature is up to 10 degrees C at which the metal maintains its 30%-60% solid form.

 Increasing the solid content of the metal slurry can raise the viscosity by 40%, which impacts the semi-solid die casting process.
 The metal is cooled which breaks down any dendrites present, improving the ductileness of the metal.
 Dendrites are tree-shaped structures of crystals formed in the metal as it freezes.
 After which a suitable semi-solid technique is applied for the die casting, based on which alloy is being used.

 Semi solid metal die casting has four popular methods, which include: